defgsus/blog/blog/_posts/2021/2021-06-04-clipig-animal-transfer.md

 </div>

-## Conclusion
+### Conclusion

-The CLIPig images are not nearly as good as the DALL-E samples, both in terms of quality and *freshness* of the composition idea.
+The CLIPig images are not nearly as good as the DALL-E samples, both in terms of quality and diversity of the composition idea.

 The ranking experiment shows that it's quite hard to create convincing shapes and forms just from noisy training on pixel